How to Clean Laminate Wood Floors Without Streaking: Pro Tips

 Crayon or Ink Marks

-If you have children in the house, this small tip will probably be the most useful one in this how to clean laminate wood floors without streaking guide.
+If you have children in the house, this small tip will probably be the most useful one in this guide.

-For crayons, add a bit of mineral spirits to a microfiber mop pad.
+For busy parents dealing with artistic toddlers, here's what works: add a bit of mineral spirits to a microfiber mop pad for crayon marks.
 Scrub the crayon marks and it should come out easily.

 As for ink, it is a little bit more complicated.
 If you have mixed a natural cleaner solution like we instructed earlier, spritz it on top of the ink marks.
 Scrub carefully with a mopping pad, then dry.